College Positive Volunteerism

 This page contains a set of secondary unique resources including

 success stories, tailored CPV approaches for specific groups, and

 advanced training modules.

-For any additional inquiries about College Positive Volunteerism content, please contact Melissa Steward, Associate Director of Michigan Campus Compact.
+For any additional inquiries about College Positive Volunteerism content, please contact Associate Director, Melissa Steward.